15 Telling Codependent Relationship Signs & Ways to Address Them

 Relationship codependency ends up in a vicious circle where one partner is the enabler.
 Narcissists play that role very well because they thrive on having someone who needs them.
 Read this article if you find yourself constantly asking for approval.

-15 signs for how codependency ruins relationships
+15 signs of how codependency ruins relationships

 But first, let us learn to identify codependent relationship signs that are a cause for concern: